saxenism/saxenism-expressions/_pages/testimonials.md

 > One of the best audit experience we have been a part of.
 Rahul (and Parth) were great to work with.
 Their attention to details on contract design and adversarial thinking helped us along the audit process.
 The have delivered a well structured and comprehensive audit report.

+Since a picture is worth 1000 words, here's one, along with a [short story](https://www.linkedin.com/feed/update/urn:li:activity:7028630466794586112/) of what went down.

 ![](https://user-images.githubusercontent.com/32522659/218296401-63ad05ca-bf05-4ea8-a540-444c65906496.png)

 ### 2. Zodomo.eth 🦇🔊, [Canto Name Service](https://twitter.com/DNSFORCANTO?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor)